 Congratulations on Your Retirement!

+Congratulations on your retirement!
 You now meet the eligibility requirements to begin receiving a monthly benefit from the IAFF MERP Medical Expense Reimbursement Plan (IAFF MERP).

-In most cases, your retirement will be reported to the Trust Office by your Employer.
+In most cases, your retirement should be reported to the Trust Office by your Employer.
 Once notified that we have received your final contribution, the Trust Office will mail your IAFF MERP Benefit Election Letter to your home address.
-It’s important that your mailing address is up to date – you can request updates to your personal information by completing the online Participant Data Form or contacting the Trust Office at (844) 463-5894 or email BPA.

-days.
-Failure to respond within 60 days from the date of the letter may impact your
+Your Benefit Election Letter is due back to the Trust Office within 60 days.
+Failure to respond within 60 days from the date of the letter may impact your benefits.

 Your IAFF MERP Benefit Election Packet will include personalized benefit quotes based on the following factors: